DustinPiddy/SimpleJavascriptQuiz/README.md

 # SimpleJavascriptQuiz
-This is an assessment of my knowledge of JavaScript
+This is an assessment of my knowledge of JavaScript.
+I used a few tutorials as refrence to help me make this.